kuanrcl/MySQL_Test_Drive/Prep/Readme.md

 Use ``winscp`` to download the package

-1. Enter the ``ip address`` assigned to you, enter user name ``opc`` and the password
+1. Enter the ``ip address`` assigned to you, enter user name ``opc`` and the password.
+There will be 2 windows panels:
+* Left window display your local directory
+* right window display the remote directory

 ![winscp](img/wscp1.png)

 ![progress](img/wscp2.png)

-2. Change directory to ''/workshop/windows'' or ''/workshop/mac'', and select the install file
+2. Change directory to ''/workshop/windows'' or ''/workshop/mac'', and select the install file and copy (drag-and-drop) to your local directory on the left window

 ![donwload](img/wscp3.png)